tuna-f1sh/tailwind/README.md

 BLE remote for [Wahoo Headwind](https://eu.wahoofitness.com/devices/indoor-cycling/accessories/kickr-headwind) using [embassy-rs/nrf-softdevice](https://github.com/embassy-rs/nrf-softdevice).

-Cycles modes, speed setpoint in sync with front-panel/App control.
+Cycles modes and speed setpoint in sync with front-panel/App control.
+The system works from my reverse engineering the simple BLE protocol with WireShark.
+It's not perfect; the protocol state notify is cyclic rather than actual notify so can represent an old state rather than expected setpoint.
+The remote handles this well enough for this task though.

 https://github.com/tuna-f1sh/tailwind/assets/1886746/1fe502b9-5f74-41d0-b3a3-664f1ef39549